Shafter, California: Modified Community Correctional Facility

 The City of Shafter reopened the Shafter Modified Community Correctional Facility in 2013 after a two-year closure.
 Profits from the facility directly benefit public safety initiatives and the Shafter Education Partnership, focused on early literacy and college readiness.

 Fiber-Optic Network

 In 2006 the City of Shafter began construction on a 25-mile fiber-optic backbone ring.
-The city currently operates a 10 Gbit/s Ethernet network over the Shafter Connect network with near-zero unscheduled downtime since the network inception in 2007.
+The city operates a 10 Gbit/s Ethernet network over the Shafter Connect network with near-zero unscheduled downtime since the network inception in 2007.
 The installed infrastructure will support 40 Gbit/s and faster speeds as technology standardizes.
 The network currently serves several areas of the city including: